 |180||25 pF||0 pF (not measurable)|

 Overall, I am satisfied with my new measurement tool and expect it will serve to improve my future homebrew designs.
 I’m similarly pleased to have a measured capacitor around the lab to open up antenna configuration possibilities.
 Although this post is intended to serve as a summary of my evaluation of the NanoVNA, the electrical model for the capacitor I have created from these results can be improved upon and verified.
 If you have any suggested changes to my measurement, drop it in the comment section- I am always open to improving my test methodology.

 One feature I’d like to see implemented in a future NanoVNA software update is a logarithmic sweep option to make these power-type measurements easier.
+As you can see in the plot, the capacitive portion of the response has a non-linearity at low frequency.
 Another area for improvement in the current software is the uncorrected error introduced in the return loss data due to the non-characteristic termination at the port 2 reference plane.
 An additional measurement with ports 1 and 2 reversed at the DUT (plus some math) will include all error terms needed to remove the cable length terminating port 2.